Ship & Boat Captain

 Explore what you might do on the job with one of these projects...

-Do you have a specific question about a career in Ocean Sciences that isn't answered on this page?
-Post your question on Science Buddies Ask an Expert Forum.
+Do you have a specific question about a career as a Ship & Boat Captain that isn't answered on this page?
+Post your question on the Science Buddies Ask an Expert Forum.

 - U.S. Coast Guard National Maritime Center: www.uscg.mil/stcw/index.htm